 Understanding Drug Sentencing and its Contributions to Mass Punishment

-Join the Drug Enforcement and Policy Center and the Academy for Justice October 7-8, 2021 to explore the myriad issues surrounding drug sentencing and its contribution to mass incarceration and mass punishment during this major symposium.
-In addition to inviting academics, researchers, lawmakers, and advocates to discuss sound drug sentencing policies, this event will provide space for current and former prosecutors, defense attorneys, and judges to discuss drug sentencing practices.
-The symposium will follow a hybrid model, providing online content as well as in-person events held in Drinko Hall on the Columbus Campus of The Ohio State University.
+On October 7-8, 2021, the Drug Enforcement and Policy Center and the Academy for Justice explored the myriad issues surrounding drug sentencing and its contribution to mass incarceration and mass punishment during this major symposium.
+In addition to academics, researchers, and advocates discussing sound drug sentencing policies, this event also included judges, current and former prosecutors, defense attorneys, and justice-involved individuals sharing their perspectives on drug sentencing practices.

 About the symposium